theznerd/FullSheetCurlingTimer/Enclosure/design_decisions.md

 ![Piezo Buzzer Module](module-piezobuzzer.png)

-### TP4056 Battery Charger Module
+### TP4056 Battery Charger Module with 5V Step-Up

 The TP4056 battery charger module is used to charge the 18650 Li-ion battery.
 It is mounted separately from the main PCB to allow for use of a development board instead of integrating the charger and associated SMD components into the main PCB (keeping the project hobbyist friendly).
 It has a USB-C connector for easy charging.
-The module also includes two LED indicators for charging status, but does not provide a low power LED indicator.
+The module also includes LED indicators for charging status.
+It has an integrated step-up converter to provide a regulated 5V output for the ESP32 dev board and other components.

 ![TP4056 Battery Charger Module](module-tp4056.png)